-A wide range of agents are available for different operating systems.
+A wide range of agents is available for different operating systems.
 Systems such as macOS, AIX, Solaris, HP/UX, OpenBSD, FreeBSD, NetBSD, OpenVMS or OpenWRT are also supported.
 Plug-ins can also be easily extended and adapted.

-Is Checkmk suitable for managed service provider?
+Is Checkmk suitable for managed service providers?